Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 The Silky Terrier

 Silkies are small, usually only 4 or 5 kilos (about 10 to 12 pounds), with long coats that require daily brushing and regular grooming.
-Like most of the other Australians, they were bred to work.
+Like most other Australians, they were bred to work.
 These dogs did not herd, but they were responsible for keeping the rodents under control.

 They are related to Australian Terriers and to Yorkies, and like Yorkies, they do well in apartments but like to bark and do not do well with small pet rodents.